Edminsson/mini_npm/README.md

 - After making a new version you have to call "npm publish" again.

 ## Installing the package
-- When I use npm install axelsminipaket only the dist folder, package.json and the readme file gets copied.
+- When I use "npm install axelsminipaket" only the dist folder, package.json and the readme file gets copied.
-- If I use npm install edminsson/mini_npm only package.json and the readme file gets copied.
+- If I use "npm install edminsson/mini_npm" only package.json and the readme file gets copied.
 That could be because the dist folder is not in the repository.
+I tried to add an extra folder to both the files property in package.json and to the repository and this new folder gets copied when installing the package directly from github without using the published package.

 ##Commands
 - npm adduser or npm login